Scale and Gauge Encyclopedia

 I have modeled railways in several scale and gauge combinations

-across 70 years.
-I love model railways.
+across 70+ years.
 I love the variety

 of styles, eras, and sizes that are modeled.
 I hate the commercial